jcbrinfo/bakfile/README.md

    not use well-known ports in order to limit the number of connections from software that look for vulnerable servers.

+   **Note:** If you get dependency problems, try to use the `upgrade` target instead of `install`.
+This will force the Debian image (on which all the Bakfile’s images depend) to be upgraded before rebuilding the Bakfile’s images.

 The last step will also generate a POSIX shell script named `./compose`.
 This script is a wrapper around Docker Compose that sets the values of the `-f` and `-p` options for this project so you do not have to specify them yourself when